-"The story starts with Andrew Bennett, wrapped in blankets, trying to get into the Hall of Justice at high noon with a terrifying message that there is a new vampire leader on Earth and what he’s plotting will mean the end of human domination of the planet," Tynion wrote in his newsletter.
+"The story starts with Andrew Bennett, wrapped in blankets, trying to get into the Hall of Justice at high noon with a terrifying message that there is a new vampire leader on Earth and what he's plotting will mean the end of human domination of the planet," Tynion wrote in his newsletter (opens in new tab), describing the pages in the preview.

 The two stories don't share a continuity, and although it follows the success of DCeased and on the surface a similar formula, Tynion plotted out his take on a "horror apocalypse" from an opposite angle.